Recurrent evolution: Convergent, parallel, and recurrent evolution

 The distinction between convergent and parallel evolution is somewhat unresolved in evolutionary biology.
 Some authors have claimed it is a false dichotomy, while others have argued that there are important distinctions.
 These debates are important when considering recurrent evolution because the basis for the distinction is in the degree of phylogenetic relatedness among the organisms being considered.
 While convergent and parallel evolution can both be interpreted as forms of recurrent evolution, they involve multiple lineages whereas recurrent evolution can also take place within a single lineage.

 As mentioned before, recurrent evolution within a lineage can be difficult to detect in organisms with long generation times; however, paleontological evidence can be used to show recurrent phenotypic evolution within a lineage.
 The distinction between recurrent evolution across lineages and recurrent evolution within a lineage can be blurred because lineages do not have a set size and convergent or parallel evolution takes place among lineages that are all part of or within the same greater lineage.
 When speaking of recurrent evolution within a lineage, the simplest example is that given above, of the "on-off switch" used by bacteria in phase variation, but it can also involve phenotypic swings back and forth over longer periods of evolutionary history.
 These may be caused by environmental swings – for example, natural fluctuations in the climate, or a pathogenic bacterium moving between hosts – and represent the other major source of recurrent evolution.
-Recurrent evolution caused by convergent and parallel evolution, and recurrent evolution caused by environmental swings, are not necessarily mutually exclusive.
-If the environmental swings have the same effect on the phenotypes of different species, they could potentially evolve in parallel back and forth together through each swing.